 If you’re struggling a bit with Tinder conversation in general, you’re in luck.
 We’ve talked extensively about how to talk to girls on Tinder.
 I broke down the biggest mistakes guys make and how to correct them.

 This is a much bigger deal than you might expect.
-Particularly if she’s in a field where her own spelling and grammar is important.
+Particularly if she’s in a field where her own spelling and grammar are important.

 If spelling or grammar aren’t your strong points, technology is there to help.
 I’d suggest downloading the Grammarly keyboard for your phone.
 Similar to spell check, it’ll also watch your grammar and make suggestions.